Separation is Optimal for LQR under Intermittent Feedback: Symmetric Policies

-\begin{remark} From the controller's perspective, knowing the switching decisions \(D_k \in \{0,1\}\) does not necessarily imply knowledge of the underlying switching rule \(f_k(I^\mathcal{S}_{k})\).
-If the controller does know this rule (even though updates are received intermittently), the information flow from the switch to the controller becomes uninterrupted.
+\begin{remark} From the controller's perspective, knowing the scheduling decisions \(D_k \in \{0,1\}\) does not necessarily imply knowledge of the underlying scheduling rule \(f_k(I^\mathcal{S}_{k})\).
+If the controller does know this rule (even though updates are received intermittently), the information flow from the scheduler to the controller becomes uninterrupted.
 In other words, the absence of a transmission can itself carry information.
 However, this phenomenon is policy-dependent rather than intrinsic to event-triggered communication.
 In particular, under symmetric policies, silence is statistically non-informative and does not affect the controller’s conditional estimate. \end{remark}

-Remark~\ref{remark:no_tx_is_tx} can be interpreted as follows: although the switch transmits exact state measurements intermittently, it implicitly conveys information at all times by revealing whether a transmission occurred.
+Remark~\ref{remark:no_tx_is_tx} can be interpreted as follows: although the scheduler transmits exact state measurements intermittently, it implicitly conveys information at all times by revealing whether a transmission occurred.
 In effect, even the absence of a transmission restricts the set of possible values that the state could have taken, thereby reducing uncertainty.
-Thus, the switch is constantly providing information—albeit indirectly.
+Thus, the scheduler is constantly providing information—albeit indirectly.
 A similar observation is made in~\cite{maity2020minimal}.
 However, symmetric policies eliminate this information coupling.
-Consequently, separation holds: the control policy is independent of the switching actions, and vice versa.
+Consequently, separation holds: the control policy is independent of the scheduling actions, and vice versa.

-Event-triggered switching schemes generally conflict with the requirements of symmetric policies.
+Event-triggered scheduling schemes generally conflict with the requirements of symmetric policies.
 While some studies impose this assumption explicitly~\cite{molin2009lqg, ramesh2011dual, ramesh2013design}, most adopt it implicitly, even when their system models do not support it~\cite{molin2014price, molin2011optimal, ayan2019age, leong2017event, klugel2020joint, demirel2018tradeoffs, gatsis2016state, molin2014bi, mamduhi2019try, aggarwal2023weighted, vilgelm2017control, lu2023full}.
 It is also important to note that these works do not account for delays in their system models, resulting in a noncausal information structure.
 Furthermore, although some of these works consider the presence of measurement noise, our observations remain valid in this setting.